Bell non-locality and Kochen-Specker contextuality: How are they connected?: Connections from KS contextuality to Bell non-locality

 \subsection{KS scenarios with complete $n$-partite graphs of compatibility}

-There is no general method that converts a matrix of quantum KS contextual correlations for an {\em arbitrary} KS contextuality scenario into an {\em identical} matrix of quantum Bell non-local correlations for a Bell scenario.
-However, it is possible to establish a one-to-one (as defined before) connection for some KS contextuality scenarios and a less strong connection for other KS scenarios.
+There is no general method that converts a quantum KS contextual behavior for an {\em arbitrary} KS scenario into a formally identical quantum Bell non-local behavior for a Bell scenario.
+However, it is possible to establish a one-to-one connection (as defined before) for some KS scenarios and a less strong connection for other KS scenarios.

 Recall that a KS scenario is characterized by a set of ideal measurements, their outcomes, and their relations of mutual compatibility.
 These relations can be encoded in a graph in which each measurement is represented by a vertex and only those measurements represented by mutually adjacent vertices are mutually compatible.